milomg/reactively/Reactive-algorithms.md

   C --> D
 ```

 The second challenge is the equality check problem, which can be an issue for lazy reactive algorithms.
 If some node `B` returns the same value as the last time we called it, then the node below it `C` doesn't need to update.
-(But a naive lazy algorithms might immediately try to update `C` instead of checking if `B` has updated first)
+(But a naive lazy algorithm might immediately try to update `C` instead of checking if `B` has updated first)

 ```mermaid
 graph TD